How To Make Soap With Milk

 Pretty much any cold process soap recipe that calls for water, can be made with milk, or a milk substitute instead.
 You just need to take a little different approach to make sure you don’t scorch the milk or overheat your soap.

-If you’d like more in-depth cold process soap making information, tips on coloring soaps naturally and lots of palm-free recipes, along with a private Facebook group to ask me all of your soaping questions, check out my complete Natural Soap Making package.
+If you’d like more in-depth cold process soap making information, tips on coloring soaps naturally and lots of palm-free recipes, check out my complete Natural Soap Making package.

 Things to know before you start: